 While the Section’s faculty and staff represent many academic disciplines, much of the Section’s endeavor is supported by close collaborations that further extend inter-professional engagement.
 Key partners include faculty from (1) the Mailman School of Public Health (Departments of Epidemiology, Health Policy and Management, Sociomedical Sciences, and Population and Family Health); (2) School of Nursing; (3) Teacher’s College (Departments of Behavioral Nutrition, Health Education, and Nursing); (4) College of Physicians and Surgeons (Departments of Pediatrics and Infectious Diseases and Institute for Human Nutrition); and (5) School of Social Work (Social Intervention Group).

 Location and Directions

-The Section of Social and Behavioral Sciences is newly located in the Presbyterian Hospital Building, 622 West 168th Street, 17th Floor West in Suite 306.
+The Section of Population Oral Health is newly located in the Presbyterian Hospital Building, 622 West 168th Street, 17th Floor West in Suite 306.
 It is accessible by the “P&H” elevators, through the double doors, and to the right down the College’s corridor.

 Burton L. Edelstein DDS MPH, Section Chair